leonccao/OnlineJudge-Solutions/Leetcode/README.md

 The same as #264 but we got k primes here other than 3 primes.
 So instead of compare them by hand, we will use a priority queue to maintain the minimum next answer.
 Be careful will the duplicates.

+## 315. Count of Smaller Numbers After Self (Hard)

+Sort numbers by them value and build binary indexed tree on there original index.

 ## 344. Reverse String

 StringBuilder.reverse().toString()